Voter ID for Absentee Ballots

 - Any registered Hawaii voter can vote absentee.

-- Voter may also vote by absentee ballot in person at the office of your City or County Clerk
+- Voters may mail in their absentee ballot or vote by absentee ballot in person at the office of your City or County Clerk

 What Types of ID are required to apply for Absentee Voting?

-First-time HI voters who did not include a copy of their ID with their voter registration form must include it with the absentee ballot application or with the voted absentee ballot.
+First-time HI voters who did not include a copy of their ID with their voter registration form must include acceptable ID with the absentee ballot application.

 Acceptable forms of ID include: